No charges filed against Kenosha officers in Jacob Blake shooting

 Even before announcing his findings, Graveley pleaded for peace.

-"Can moments of tragedy like this be an opportunity to build things?" he said at the press conference.
+"Can moments of tragedy like this be an opportunity to build things?" he said.

 The shooting left Blake paralyzed below the waist, according to his family.